-The toxic person creates drama based on emotional ques they get from you.
-They keep pushing buttons until they get some response from your.
-That then becomes their button of choice.
-They often do not care what the emotion is that they feed off, but annoyance, anger, sadness… those are their favorites.
-It means that typically the abuser will go after the things you care about most, those are after all the topics that trigger the most intense emotional responses.
-It also gives the greatest rush of power when they know they have interfered or made you lose your partner, job, friend, you name it…
+The toxic person creates drama based on emotional cues they get from you.
+They keep pushing buttons until they get some kind of response; that then becomes their button of choice.
+They often do not care what the emotion is that they feed off, but annoyance, anger, and sadness seem to be their favorites.
+It means that, typically, the abuser will go after the things you care about most.
+Because those are the issues that trigger the most intense emotional reactions.
+It also gives the, the greatest rush of power when they know they have interfered resulting in you losing your partner, job, or friend.

 “Narcissists […] love the excitement and drama they create by interfering in […] lives.
 Watching people’s lives explode is better than soap operas.”

 (from Surviving the Narcissistic Parent: ACoNs (Adult Children of Narcissists)

 Without the influence of a toxic person, my life is becoming a rather pleasant play list.
 There are some happy favorite pop songs, some angry and dark rock songs, some hair band anthems and of course some heart wrenching ballads.
 Like I said, life has not suddenly become only upbeat and happy.
 I have experienced plenty of drama since cutting contact.
 In fact I had to get the police involved to deal with a threatening neighbor.

 Somehow even that experience did not feel like the drama that I was used to.
 It was scary of course.
 But my family of choice gathered behind me and offered me practical help.
 They also gave me a real shoulder to cry on, one without any strings attached.
 With their support I managed to deal with the situation.
 Because of their support the problem felt manageable.
 It occurred to me then that my family of origins would have piled onto the problem, rather than take some worries off my plate.